Rusi Brij

+Career

 Rusi began his career with Living Media Limited, the leading magazine publishing house in India, where he was instrumental in setting up the first Market Research Unit in the publishing industry.
 He was the product manager for India Today, and also conceptualized and launched the Computers Today magazine.
 He entered the IT industry in 1986 when he joined Sonata Software, Bangalore.

 He had over 25 years of varied experience in diverse portfolios ranging from M & A, International Business Development, Sales & Marketing, Project Management and Corporate Planning.
 His experience also included a long tenure with Satyam Computer Services Ltd. culminating in his appointment to executive director and EVP.
 He was widely known as a marketing-whiz at Satyam, where he once turned a $2 million deal into $20 million, the biggest deal of its kind in the Indian software industry at the time.
 He was instrumental in acquiring some of their largest customers, setting up many of their international operations, and also serving as chairman on several of their joint ventures, with Fortune 500 firms such as GE, IBM and the Sparkassen-Finanzgruppe.

 He left Satyam in 2001 to join beleaguered Mumbai, India based Hexaware Technologies.
 The merger of Aptech Inc., a software training firm with Hexaware, a software development firm, had been slammed by Indian analysts.
 Morgan Stanley, while calling the venture "undoubtedly attractive", noted the uncertainty and volatility in the stock price as a major reason to be cautious.
 Prior to his joining Hexaware, the merger announcement had sent the stock tumbling from Rs.
 450 per share to Rs.
 90. 5 out of the 6 subsidiaries of the company were making a loss, and revenues seemed stalled at $52 million.
 By 2007, revenues had crossed $250 million, with year-on-year growth consistently over 35%.